ydb-platform/nbs/cloud/disk_manager/test/acceptance/test_runner/README.md

 $ ./disk-manager-ci-acceptance-test-suite --cluster <cluster> --acceptance-test <repo_root>/cloud/disk_manager/test/acceptance/acceptance-test --instance-cores 16 --instance-ram 16 --verbose acceptance --test-suite default --verify-test <repo_root>/cloud/blockstore/tools/testing/verify-test/verify-test
 ```

-### Leaked resources
-There is a possibility when the test runner can leave leaked resources inside the cloud.
-So if it is happened:
-1. Check and remove all leaks of `acceptance-test` with suffix `acceptance`.
-2. Look to the `disk-artifact` file and delete all disks from there (if there is no any `disk-artifact` file, try to manually find and delete disks, created by `acceptance-test` with the instruction from the first step).
-3. If you add `--conserve-snapshots` flag, than look to the `snapshot-artifact` file and delete all snapshots from there.
-4. Find instance inside the cluster with the name `acceptance-test-acceptance-<test-suite>-<timestamp>` and delete it manually.
-5. Find disk inside the cluster with the name `acceptance-test-acceptance-<test-suite>-<timestamp>` and delete it manually.

 ## `eternal` test type

 ### Description